 The Rodheim family’s loss is profound.
 “Our lives will never be the same without Alexa,” says Dianna, woefully.
 “When people ask us how we manage, our response is simple.
 We manage because Alexa showed us how.
 All of life is a teachable moment.”

-A genetic counselor at the Basser Center for BRCA, Amanda relates her story about how she chose to go into the field because of a family history of cancer, and discusses how genetic counselors enable patients to make informed decisions about genetic testing, screening, surgical options, and more.
+A genetic counselor, Amanda relates her story about how she chose to go into the field because of a family history of cancer, and discusses how genetic counselors enable patients to make informed decisions about genetic testing, screening, surgical options, and more.

 Do what you know and do what you love.
 These are words Amanda Brandt took to heart when deciding a career path.
 "I went into the field of genetic counseling with the primary focus of hereditary cancer counseling due to my own family history of cancer," she explains enthusiastically.
 Amanda chose this career to provide patients and families with the wealth of knowledge, education, and support she and her family received.
 "Through the process of genetic counseling, I enable patients to make informed decisions about genetic testing, screening, and surgical options for individuals at increased risk for breast and ovarian cancer.
 Since I have personally been through the genetic counseling and testing process with my family, as well as support my family through their own cancer treatment and prophylactic surgeries, I feel it has afforded an inside perspective and deeper understanding of what my patients are facing and some of the difficult decisions they may need to make.